sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide6.md

 7. Enterprise-grade extensions (Istio, Prometheus, ArgoCD, etc.)
 8. And much more..

-This is why nearly every enterprise company chooses Kubernetes for
+This is why nearly every enterprise company chooses Kubernetes.

-1. Enterprise scale
-2. High availability
-3. Multi-region deployments
-4. Cloud-native architectures

-:::tip
+:::info[Did you know?]
 Enterprise organization will typically run around thousands to millions of containers.
 And Kubernetes is designed to handle this scale efficiently.

+Spotify & Open AI run thousands of containers to serve their global user base.
 :::

 ## Final Takeaway

-`There is no wrong choice.` You choose the tool based on your project’s needs.
+You choose the tool based on your project’s needs.**`There is no wrong choice.`**

-1. If small project, one VM + few services → `Docker Compose`
+1. If small project, one VM + few services, occasional downtime is fine → `Docker Compose`
 2. If simple to medium project requiring multi-node → `Docker Swarm`
 3. If large-scale, enterprise, microservices → `Kubernetes`